nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 1:** Obtain list of habits directly from `Habit` class.
     * Pros: Eliminate the need to pass the list of habits between classes before reaching `PrintManager`.
-    * Cons: `GoalList`, `Goal` and `Habit` has to be associated with `PrintManager`, which makes add-ons difficult for future developers that have to deal with the high complexity of class dependency.
+    * Cons: `GoalList`, `Goal` and `Habit` has to be associated with `PrintManager`, which makes add-ons difficult for future developers that have to deal with the high level of class dependency.
 * **Alternative 2 (current choice):** Obtain list of habits indirectly from `GoalList` class
     * Pros: Only the `GoalList` class will be associated with the `PrintManager` class.
     * Cons: The list of habits have to passed from the `Habit` class, through the `Goal` class, before being available